SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 And the website is very easy to use.
 There is a conspicuous button at the top-right corner of the website and if you want to ask a question, just click it, then write down your problem and what you have tried for the problem.（网站的使用）

 I have used this website for several years.
 When I'm stuck with some very difficult questions that I can't resolve by myself, I'll resort to this website and typically within several hours someone will post a right answer under my question.
 What's more, sometimes I also help others on this site.
 For example, last week I saw an interesting question that is related to my research direction.
-It took me aroung two hours to solve the question but I felt really excited.
+It took me around two hours to solve the question but I felt really excited.

 Overall, I have learned a lot from this website and I'll definitely recommend it to my classmates.